 Segment Key Information

 As was previously mentioned, higher education websites inherently have a lot of content.
-Much of this content is targeted towards the distinct audiences that the website serves, such as current students, students in the admissions funnel, faculty, and alumni.
+Much of this content is targeted toward the distinct audiences that the website serves, such as current students, students in the admissions funnel, faculty, and alumni.
 It is important to segment key information that is helpful for a particular audience.
 For students in the admissions funnel, bullet points outlining an application checklist can be incredibly helpful.
 The same website can have bullet points for alumni that are trying to make a donation.

 Simplify Your Forms